-We all love to save a few bob here and there when we can (or often when we have to) but hate missing out while we are doing it.
+We all love to save money here and there when we can (or often when we have to) but hate missing out while we are doing it.
 We’ve come up with a few money saving tips that don’t sacrifice your lifestyle:

 A well-known tip for coffee lovers to save money is not to buy coffee every day but it’s hard to give up that aromatic, Arabica roast from your favourite coffee shop for the jar of dusty instant coffee in the kitchen.
-Instead, pick up a French press and some ground beans and have quality coffee at a fraction of the price.
+Instead, pick up a French press and some ground beans and have quality coffee at a fraction of the price, one of the best ways to save while at work.

 Possible saving per month: €160